Revelation: Chapter 11

 - As the Lord's two witnesses, they inflict judgment and death, Deuteronomy 17:6-7

-the impact of the two witnesses spanned the entire earth though they were in Jerusalem, and:
+The impact of the two witnesses spanned the entire earth, though they were in Jerusalem, and:

-In Revelation 11:11-14, God will resurrect the two witnesses after they had been dead 3 1/2 days.
-There is no other general resurrect, only the two witnesses will come to life.
-As a result, since the world will be viewing their bodies rotting in the streets, terror will strike all who see them come to life.
-The two witnesses will hear a voice from heaven saying to them "come up here," just like what John heard in Revelation 4:1.
-Immediately they will be taken up in a cloud and full view of their enemies.
+In Revelation 11:11-14, God will resurrect only the two witnesses after they had been dead 3 1/2 days.
+There is no other general resurrection; only the two witnesses will come to life.
+As the world views and gloats over the bodies of the two witnesses rotting in the streets, terror will strike all of them, as they witness these two come to life.
+The two witnesses will hear a voice from heaven saying to them, "Come up here," just like what John heard in Revelation 4:1.
+Immediately, they will be taken up in a cloud and out of full view of their enemies.
 This is similar to the time when Jesus was taken up and His disciples saw it, Acts 1:9.
-Afterward there will be a severe earthquake (probably a local one, not global) and a 10th of Jerusalem will collapse.
-There will be 7,000 people of note (probably those accompanying the Antichrist when he enters Jerusalem) who will be killed, and the rest who survived gave glory to God, but they are not necessarily converted in belief in the gospel of Christ Jesus and accepting Him as their Messiah, 1Kings 18:36-39.
-The two witnesses were the second woe, and their death occurred before the 7th trumpet sounded, so their ministry was during the first half of the tribulation period, and their resurrection at the mid-tribulation point.
+Afterward, there will be a severe earthquake (probably a local one, not a global one), and a tenth of Jerusalem will collapse.
+There will be 7,000 people of note (probably those accompanying the Antichrist when he enters Jerusalem) who will be killed, and the rest who survive will give glory to God.
+Still, they are not necessarily converted to belief in the gospel of Christ Jesus and accepting Him as their Messiah, as seen in 1Kings 18:36-39.
+The entire duration of the two witnesses' mission was the second woe, and their death occurred before the seventh trumpet sounded.
+Therefore, their ministry spanned the first half of the tribulation period, and their resurrection took place at the midpoint of the tribulation.

 In Revelation 11:17-18 is the outline of events yet to occur as sung by the 24 elders:

-- The Lord is and was, Revelation 1:4, 8, Revelation 4:8, (omitting the term "who is to come," for it has arrived!)
+- The Lord is and was, Revelation 1:4, 8, Revelation 4:8, (omitting the term "who is to come," for He has arrived!)

 - The nations were angry, Psalms 2:1-3